patrickdeyoreo/c-data_structures/hash_tables/trash_table/README.md

 ### Things To Do

 * Implement removal
-* Implement level-order traversal using a queue
+* ~~Implement level-order traversal using a queue~~
-* Re-write chaining with BSTs instead of linked lists
+* Re-write chaining using BSTs
+* Visualize the binary-tree structure

 ---